 Campers are not required to have a physical or health screening prior to their arrival at camp.
 However, there is a required Health History form that must be filled out by a parent or guardian.
-Please find this in your account in mid-April or later.
+You can find this in your account in mid-April or later.
 All medications are prepackaged in "bubble packs" by Sunshine Pharmacy in Black Mountain, NC, and are distributed to your child by our Medical Team.
 The pharmacy will contact each camp family by phone to discuss the details of your camper's medication before you arrive.

 Parents are asked to have an adult on call during their camper's stay who can pick up their sick child within 24 hours if necessary.